 Retail Operations & Income Generation

-Support the smooth running of all day-to-day retail operations, acting as key contact for shop-related queries.
+Support the smooth running of day-to-day retail operations, acting as a key contact for shop-related queries.

 Maximise shop income through effective stock control, consistent pricing, visual merchandising, and customer service.

-Promote Gift Aid across the retail operation; coordinate training and submission of HMRC claims.

-Ensure the quality and consistency of donated stock, and maintain appropriate stock density and rotation.
+Ensure the quality and consistency of donated stock and maintain appropriate stock density and rotation.

 Support the development and delivery of pop-up shops, new retail venues, and e-commerce growth.

 Monitor and promote additional income-generating opportunities in collaboration with the trading team.

+Promote Gift Aid across the retail operation; coordinate training and submission of HMRC claims.

 Volunteer Coordination & Staff Support